 Is it worth using black PR?

-Consumers are now looking for more authentic interactions with businesses.
-They often show that they value it more than just communicating the most important events related to the company to them.
-Consumer confidence among individuals is currently low.
+Consumers are now looking for more authentic interactions with companies.
+They repeatedly show that they value this more than simply giving them company highlights.
+The level of consumer trust among individuals is currently low.
 For this reason alone, black PR is a risky activity.
-If it comes out (and it often does), it can be more damaging than helpful to your company's image in the long run.
-So how can public relations continue to effectively manage audience perception?
-The concept of being ahead of history still holds true.
-It is worth monitoring entries about the company in the media, tracking the mood inside the company to stay ahead of the message that will grow into a huge news.
-This is very important, especially now that information is spreading over the internet faster than lightning.
+If it comes to light (and it often does), it can be more damaging than helpful to a company's image in the long run.

 Are you afraid that you may also encounter an unjust attack?
 Or maybe you are experiencing it?